theowenyoung/archive-actionsflow/packages/actionsflow-trigger-reddit/README.md

 # `@actionsflow/trigger-reddit`

-This is an [Actionsflow](https://github.com/actionsflow/actionsflow) [reddit](https://reddit.com/) trigger. `reddit` trigger is triggered when new posts or comments of reddit are detected.
+This is a [reddit](https://reddit.com/) trigger of [Actionsflow](https://github.com/actionsflow/actionsflow). `reddit` trigger is triggered when new posts or comments of reddit are detected.

 > This is an official trigger, you don't need to install it manually.